LibrePlan/libreplan/doc/src/user/en/05-recursos.rst

 4) Machine configuration tab.
 On this tab, it is possible to configure the ratio of machines to existing worker resources.
 A machine has an alpha value that indicates the machine/involved resources ratio.
 As has already been mentioned, an alpha value of 0.5 indicates that 0.5 people are used for each full day's operation of a machine.
 The system, based on an alpha value, automatically assigns workers who are in some way associated with a machine once the machine is assigned to a task.
 Associating a worker with a machine can be done in two ways:

-   i Specifically assigning a range of dates on which the worker is to be assigned to a machine.
+   1. Specifically assigning a range of dates on which the worker is to be assigned to a machine.
 This is a specific assignment as the system automatically assigns hours to the worker when the machine is planned.

-   ii Specifically assigning criteria to be fulfilled by workers who are assigned to machines.
+   2. Specifically assigning criteria to be fulfilled by workers who are assigned to machines.
 This creates a generic assignment of workers who fulfil the criteria.

 .. figure:: images/machine-configuration.png
    :scale: 50